Public Member Functions | Static Private Member Functions

 Static Private Member Functions

-static unsigned int quad_size (const Point< dim > singularity, const unsigned int n)
+static unsigned int quad_size (const Point< dim > &singularity, const unsigned int n)

 Detailed Description